quangdvn/eppla-online-shopping/readme.md

 You can't keep up with my setting for Voyager, since its not allowed to push up Voyager setting on Github, So you have to do it on your own :((

-PS: I have updated the repo, pls read Step 8 to continue with my Voyager data setting
+PS: I have updated the repo, pls read Step 8 to continue with my Voyager data setting or you can proceed to Step 7 ...

+You can either choose step 7 or step 8 to keep up with my work :)

 Feel free to read Voyager docs here: https://voyager-docs.devdojo.com

-#### Step 7: Create your own database
+#### Step 7 (Optional): Create your own database

 I 've already prepared some seed files for a new MySQL Database in 'database' folder